Chiropractor’s Guide: Best Seat Cushion for Heavy Person

 - Pressure-relieving qualities.
 They form a deep cradle to disperse pressure over a wide area of the cushion, thus relieving pressure.

 - Posture and alignment qualities.
 You can allow the gluteal muscles to sink into the cushion with a seat cushion while keeping the smaller, heavier areas like the coccyx or ischial tuberosities from sinking in.
 By doing so, your hips are kept in alignment when seated.

 Is Natural Latex the Best Chair Cushion Foam?

 Its shape-retention capability, coupled with its ability to hold its comfort levels even after heavy use, has made it an increasingly popular choice among luxury seat cushion manufacturers in recent years.

 Latex density comes in many gauges, and it can impact the performance, durability, temperature regulation, and cost of your seat cushion.
 Our guide will examine these differences so you can make an informed decision before you buy!

 A density, again, is simply the weight per unit volume.
 Latex, a foam material used in mattresses, has a density expressed as kilograms per cubic meter (kg/m3).
 Following are some common ranges of density for latex foam, and we compare them to those for memory foam and polyurethane.

-8 Reasons why Heavy People Should Use Natural Latex Foam
+Why Heavy People Should Use Natural Latex Foam Seat Cushions

-- Chemical Free- As opposed to memory foam seats, 100% natural latex seats are created from natural materials and are free from chemical additives.
+- Chemical Free- 100% natural latex seats are made from natural materials, unlike memory foam seats which may contain chemical additives.